Jenary/Jenary.github.io/README.md

 PROFILE:
 * Highly self-motivated researcher.
 * Strong interpersonal skills with a good sense of teamwork.
-* Programming Skills: C/C++, Java, Python and Matlab.
+* Programming Skills: C/C++, Java, Python, Pytorch and Matlab.
 * Rich experience in modeling.

 ## For more information